FOLLOW US!

 Image Caption: This Adler Planetarium infographic shows the phases of the Moon.

 A solar eclipse can only happen at the phase known as new Moon, when the arrangement in space is a line between the Sun, Moon, and Earth.
 When the lineup is exactly right and the Moon’s orbit intersects the Sun’s position in our sky, the Moon partly or totally covers the Sun.

-Solar eclipses can be annular, partial or total, depending on whether the Moon covers part or all of the Sun.
+Solar eclipses can be partial or total, depending on whether the Moon covers part or all of the Sun.
 If the Moon is close enough to Earth in its oval-shaped orbit, it will be big enough to completely cover the Sun, but when the Moon is farther from the Earth, the size it appears in the sky is not large enough to cover the Sun.
 When the Moon is too far from Earth to cover the Sun completely, we call this an annular eclipse.
 The word annular comes from the Latin word annulus, which means ring, referring to the ring of Sun that is left around the Moon during this type of eclipse.

-If you have glasses or viewers left over from the 2017 solar eclipse, only use them if you have stored them away from light, heat, and humidity and you are certain they do not have any pinholes or punctures.
+You will always need proper solar viewing glasses to safely view the Sun.
+Do not look directly at the Sun without certified solar eye protection.
+If you have glasses or viewers left over from a previous solar eclipse, only use them if you have stored them away from light, heat, and humidity and you are certain they do not have any pinholes or punctures.
 If you aren’t sure if your viewers are safe, when in doubt, buy new ones.

 Tour the night sky with Skywatch Wednesday host Nick who uses cutting-edge visualizations, NASA images, and astrophotography to show you what you can see in the night sky.